Support for Teaching Online at Duquesne University

 - Learner Support

-Ed Tech provides three modalities for training- Face to Face, Self-Guided Tutorial (online, self-paced course) or Webinar (through Blackboard Collaborate).
+Ed Tech provides three modalities for training - Face to Face, Self-Guided Tutorial (online, self-paced) or Webinar (through GoToTraining).

-We offer sessions regarding course design, best practices, and the use of various educational technology tools both within and outside of Blackboard.
-Click here to view the training calendar and/or sign up for a training session.
+We offer sessions on course design, best practices, and the use of various educational technology tools both within and outside of Blackboard.
+Click here to view the training calendar and to sign up for a training session.

 Keep in mind that all of these opportunities are available to individual faculty and to groups.